List of VeggieTales characters: Junior Asparagus

 Junior Asparagus (introduced 1993) is a little green asparagus who is one of the co-stars of VeggieTales.
+He is an impressionable and adventurous five-year-old boy usually clad in a yellow ball cap with a red brim.
+While mild-mannered, Junior's curiosity will sometimes lead him into trouble.
+But at the end of the day, Junior always finds his way back home to his loving and attentive parents.

-Junior is a typical five-year-old boy, but his curiosity often leads him in trouble.
-He often wears a yellow hat with a red brim.
-Junior has had several starring roles in the series, including his debut in "Where's God When I'm S-Scared?" as well as "Dave and the Giant Pickle", "Lyle the Kindly Viking", "Lord of the Beans", and "Pistachio – The Little Boy That Woodn't".
-He also has a prominent role in most "LarryBoy" episodes, eventually becoming the superhero in training Ricochet in "The League of Incredible Vegetables".
-In the "Silly Songs", Junior is a band member of Boyz in the Sink, alongside Larry, Mr. Lunt, and Jimmy.
-He also has his own bedtime-themed Silly Song called "Goodnight Junior".
-Junior is also one of the few characters who has hosted the show with Bob instead of Larry, as seen in the episodes "Josh and the Big Wall!" and "Abe and the Amazing Promise".
+Junior has had several starring roles in the series, including his debut in "Where's God When I'm S-Scared?" as well as "Dave and the Giant Pickle", "Lyle the Kindly Viking" and "Pistachio – The Little Boy That Woodn't."
+He also has a prominent role in most "LarryBoy" episodes, eventually becoming the superhero in training Ricochet in "The League of Incredible Vegetables."
+In the "Silly Songs," Junior is a band member of Boyz in the Sink, alongside Larry, Mr. Lunt, and Jimmy.
+He also has his own bedtime-themed Silly Song called "Goodnight Junior."
+Notably, Junior is one of the few characters to co-host the show with Bob instead of Larry, as seen in the episodes "Josh and the Big Wall!" and "Abe and the Amazing Promise."

 In VeggieTales in the House and VeggieTales in the City, Junior is seen living with his family in a house made from a human-sized refrigerator.
 He is shown doing more common activities, like going to elementary school or playing with his friends or his dad.
 He also got a new super alter-ego named Junior Jetpack, who sometimes fights alongside LarryBoy.
 In The VeggieTales Show, Junior has a prominent role helping perform in the shows put on in the theater.
 Junior is revealed to be homeschooled in this series, allowing him to participate in the shows and rehearsals during the day.
 He also reprises his roles as Dave from "Dave and the Giant Pickle" in the episode "Little Things Matter" and as Ricochet in some of the "LarryBoy" episodes.